-On 4 November 2019, the Company and BioPharma-V entered into a definitive senior secured term loan agreement for up to \$70 million with Epizyme, Inc. (Nasdag: EPZM), a late-stage biopharmaceutical company developing novel epigenetic therapies for cancer ("Epizyme").
-On 3 November 2020 the Epizyme loan agreement was amended. and the loan amount was increased to \$220 million.
+On 4 November 2019, the Company and the Private Fund entered into a definitive senior secured term loan agreement for up to \$70 million with Epizyme, Inc. (Nasdaq: EPZM), a late-stage biopharmaceutical company developing novel epigenetic therapies for cancer ("Epizyme").

+On 3 November 2020 the Epizyme loan agreement was amended, and the loan amount was increased to \$220 million.
 Epizyme drew down \$25 million at closing and an additional \$195 million during 2020.
 The Company and its subsidiaries funded a total of \$110 million of the Epizyme loan.
 The loan was originally due to mature in November 2024 and bore interest at LIBOR plus 7.75 per cent. per annum along with a one-time additional consideration of 2 per cent. of the total loan amount paid upon funding.
 On 27 June 2022, Ipsen announced a definitive agreement pursuant to which Ipsen would acquire Epizyme.
 On 12 August 2022, Epizyme repaid its \$220 million senior secured loan.

-The Company received its \$110 million of principal and \$8 million in prepayment and makewhole fees.
-The Company and its subsidiaries earned a 15.2 per cent. internal rate of return on its Epizyme investment.
+The Company received its \$110 million of principal and \$8 million in prepayment and make-whole fees.
+The Company and its subsidiaries earned a 15.2 per cent. gross internal rate of return\ and 11.4 per cent net internal rate of return\\ on its Epizyme investment.